Winds are natural phenomena which occurs in different forms.

 The centre, in its turn, is usually calm and windless – so calm, in fact , that its almost creepy.

-It’s called the eye of the Tornado or the hurricane, and its a basically the safest place to be when phenomenon comes to you.
+It’s called the eye of the Tornado or the hurricane, and its the safest place to be when phenomenon comes to you.

 - Biggest Cyclone Outbreaks in history are here mentioned below.